burtherman/StreamBaseKit/README.md

 rootResourceContext.create(group)
 ```

-Recall that the "$" indicates a context key which must be filled in in order to persist the object.
+Recall that "$group" in "/group_message/$group/@" indicates a context key which must be filled in in order to persist a group message.
 The ResourceContext is responsible for doing this.
 Say you had a GroupViewController which allows users to message groups.
 In your initial view controller, before pushing the group view controller onto your navigation controller, you'd do something like this:

 ```swift
 override func prepareForSegue(segue: UIStoryboardSegue, sender: AnyObject?) {